jeancarlov/Algorithms/README.md

 ## Radix sort (Works on numbers usually binary)
 # It exploits the fact that information about the size of a number is encoded in the number of digits.
 More digits means a bigger number.
 ![radix](https://user-images.githubusercontent.com/39811614/79520164-03d9ba00-8024-11ea-883b-b237f2a0988a.png)

+# <Credits>  This is my review and notes in algorithms that I learn from taking JavaScript Algorithms and Data structure course from instructor Colt Steel.
+The main purpose of this review is to help me learn, understand, implement, and review Algortims and Data Structure.
+This is not meant to be used for commercial purposes.